www.scottishpolicemedals.co.uk

 I have so far, been unable to find any more information on the outcome of the ‘Bigland Street Fire Fund’ although there is a reference to the initial £83 being used to pay for the funerals and wreaths.
 I could find no reference to the ‘Mayor of Stepney’s Fund’ in the council minutes for 1939 and 1940.
 The surviving family were living in Lewisham by the National Registration in September 1939.

-This has been a fascinating exercise in medal research in an area with which I was completely unfamiliar.
-The newspaper reports of the time were quite detailed in their description of anguish and injuries and I have tried to limit the intrusion into the lives of the Hazard family by softening the language.
+This was a fascinating exercise in medal research in an area with which I was completely unfamiliar.
+The newspaper reports of the time were quite detailed in their description of anguish and injuries and I have tried to limit the intrusion into the lives of the Hazard family by editing the descriptive language.

 If I have inadvertently included any factual errors, please feel to contact me and I will happily correct the material.